aws-samples/s3-prefix-level-kms-keys/README.md

 ![Process flow](flow.png)

 Please read the Caveats section below before you start using this in production.
+Since this approach invokes Lambda for every object posted to S3, please make sure you understand the cost implications when dealing with very large number of objects.

 ## __2. Motivation__